Andrew Paterson (photographer): Life and career

-In May 1935, the Daily Record, which was the Official Organ of the Scottish Photographic Federation, utilised the talent of Andrew Paterson.
+In May 1935, the Daily Record, which was the Official Organ of the Scottish Photographic Federation, utilised the talent of Paterson.
 Writing that his "name is known wherever the camera is regarded as a serious medium of expression in portraiture," Paterson was brought to the photographic studios of the Daily Record in order to collaborate with their own regular staff and "provide that inspirational note that keeps the newspaper picture pages continually fresh and interesting."
 It also offered "to make arrangements with prominent citizens who would like to take advantage of Mr Andrew Paterson's presence in Glasgow, to secure a portrait by his always individual hand."
-One particular technique Paterson used to great effect was virtually new at the time - the soft focus lens, coupled with subtle lighting effects.
-The soft focus effect is used in glamour photography because the effect eliminates blemishes and, in general, produces a dream-like image.
-Many think of these lenses as merely a way to 'erase wrinkles,' and although very flattering for portraiture, during the late 19th and early 20th centuries, soft focus lenses were popular for a number of subjects.
-A group that called themselves 'Pictorialists' used them on a wide range of subject matter.
-They were contemporaries of the Impressionist movement, and the soft focus lenses created a similar feeling in photographs.
-Paterson married Jean MacKenzie MacLennan in the Station Hotel, Inverness, in March 1901 and they had three children, a daughter Constance and twin boys Hector and Hamish.
-Paterson outlived his wife by six months and died on the afternoon of 15 December 1948, aged 72 years, at his home Tigh-an-Uillt in Culduthel Road, Inverness.
-The studio business was carried on by his son Hector G.N.
-Paterson until his own retirement in 1980.
+Paterson made use of soft-focus lenses, a technique associated with early 20th-century pictorial photography, to produce atmospheric portrait effects.